dimgalani/Gem5-Project/README.md

 ### 3 Cost of performance optimization
 The specification change introduces some tradeoffs even though it improves certain performance metrics.
 Therefore, it is useful to create a cost function to evaluate the impact of these changes.
 Since latency and throughput are both critical for L1 cache performance, L1icache and L1dcache are typically selected to have sizes ranging from a few decades of KB to a hundreds of KB.
 For this reason, the L1 cache technology is more expensive **per byte**, while the L2 cache is much larger and contributes significantly to chip space.
-In this way, we can state that an L1 32kB cache (either icache or dcache) contributes one unit to the cost function, which is equivalent to 1MB of L2 cache.
+In this way, we can state that an L1 32kB cache (either icache or dcache) contributes one unit to the cost function, which is equivalent to 1MB of L2 cache. [^6] [^8]

 $$cost_{L1\textunderscore size} = \dfrac{size}{32kB},\hspace{0.75em} cost_{L2\textunderscore size} = \dfrac{size}{1MB}$$

 The increase of the associativity has a smaller effect on cost than the cache size.
 Similar due to the strict speed and power requirements of the L1, the increase of the associativity of the L1 has a greater impact in contrast with the L2.
 Additionally, there is a non-linear dependence between the cost and the associativity.
-Doubling from 4-way to 8-way is more expensive than going from 2-way to 4-way, and beyond 8-way or 16-way, the added cost often outweighs the benefits.
-This behavior is being portrayed by the following terms
+Doubling from 4-way to 8-way is more expensive than going from 2-way to 4-way, and beyond 8-way or 16-way, the added cost often outweighs the benefits.[^8] This behavior is being portrayed by the following terms

 $$cost_{L1\textunderscore  assoc} = e^{0.13 \cdot assoc},\hspace{0.75em}cost_{L2\textunderscore assoc} = e^{0.11 \cdot assoc}$$

 The cache line size has a minor impact on the cost, because it just changes the arrangement of the blocks.
 The effect that has on the performance depends on the data of the benchmark.
 When a cache miss occurs on a smaller cache line, less data is sent to the block.
-However, when the cache line size is larger, there are fewer blocks, so there is less complexity.
+However, when the cache line size is larger, there are fewer blocks, so there is less complexity. [^8] [^7]

 $$cost_{cache\textunderscore line\textunderscore size} = 0.1\cdot\dfrac{line\textunderscore size}{64}$$
 Altogether, the cost function is defined as: